retainful/site/content/pagecontents/about-us.md

 <column size="6">

-<h3> Helping eCommerce Stores WorldWide </h3>
+<h3> We Help eCommerce Stores Grow Everyday </h3>

-Retainful is an eCommerce solutions provider primarily focusing on helping online stores recover abandoned carts.
-And stores can do this by sending personalized follow-up emails, next order coupons, email drip campaigns, opt-in forms and every other possible thing that would help recover abandoned carts.
-You can find us at Shopify & WooCommerce for now.
+Retainful is an eCommerce solutions provider who has been helping online stores grow since 2018.
+We help stores recover abandoned carts by allowing them to create automated email campaigns, send next order coupons, email drip campaigns, opt-in forms and more., You can find us at Shopify & WooCommerce for now.
 There’s more on our way!

 </column>